-- To use the DHCP server function of the router, you must configure all computers on the LAN as Obtain an IP Address automatically. - When you choose Smart IP (DHCP) in Network > LAN, the DHCP Server function will be disabled.
-You will see the page as below.
+- To use the DHCP server function of the router, you must configure all computers on the LAN as Obtain an IP Address automatically. - When you choose Static IP in Network > LAN, the DHCP Server function will be disabled.

 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Go to DHCP > DHCP Client List to view the information of the clients connected to the router.